NodeScriptLang/guides/src/index.md

 <td>

 ### Real-time results
-See the outcomes of your development efforts immediately, allowing for quick iterations and efficient debugging.
+See the outcomes of your work immediately, allowing for quick iterations and efficient debugging.

 </td>
 <td>